thunderbird89/esf/air.md

 ---
 layout: page
+type: codex
 title: Aerial Units
 permalink: /foundations/air
 ---
 ## Talon
 The *Talon* is the latest addition to the Federation air force.
-It's a multi-role, *Multi-Mode* aircraft, capable of operating in air, space, and underwater without reconfiguration (i.e. it can transition between all three within the same mission).
+It's a multi-role, *multi-mode* aircraft, capable of operating in air, space, and underwater without reconfiguration (i.e. it can transition between all three within the same mission).
 The airframe is a variable wing geometry design ("swing-wing") capable of moving from back-swept wings through minimum-sweep all the way to locking the wings into the forward canards for a high-speed delta wing configuration

 Its modular framework allows customization to a wide range of potential missions by varying its armaments and various support modules before the mission.
 The framework is centered around a core engineering system that integrates the air-breathing and plasma engines and the pilot life-support system with the power and computing systems, to be augmented by various modules installed on hardpoints and internal module racks.

-One of its most spectacular capabilities is the *Sub-orbital boost*, where the pilot can select a pre-programmed destination, and the fighter will automatically pitch up, accelerate to just shy of escape velocity, execute the gravity turn, and put itself on a re-entry course towards the selected destination.
+One of its most spectacular capabilities is the *sub-orbital boost*, where the pilot can select a pre-programmed destination, and the fighter will automatically pitch up, accelerate to just shy of escape velocity, execute the gravity turn, and put itself on a re-entry course towards the selected destination.
 This is intended as an escape manoeuvre (by out-climbing and outrunning any pursuers), and the acceleration almost invariably results in the pilot's blackout while the craft flies itself to the destination.

 ### Technical Specifications